Rollout IO - Service Terms and Conditions

 “Customer App(s)” means the Customer’s mobile application(s).

-“Fees” means the Service fees payable by Customer to Rollout, as described in the Subscription Order, if applicable.
+“Fees” means the Service fees payable by Customer to Rollout, as described in the Service Order, if applicable.

 “Rollout Materials” means all materials created, developed and provided by Rollout to Customer in connection with or arising from the Service or the Agreement.